 How will the EBSS be paid for?

 The cost of this Energy Bills Support Scheme will be partly covered by a windfall tax on oil and gas company profits, which should raise about £5 billion over the next year.

 This will cover some of the bill, however the Treasury will need to use other funds to pay for this too.

 Can I opt out of getting the EBSS?

-Currently all households with a domestic electricity connection will be automatically eligible for the £400.
-The money will be automatically discounted from their electricity bill monthly.
+All households with a domestic electricity connection will be automatically eligible for the £400.
+The money will be automatically discounted from their electricity bill monthly until 31 March 2023.

 Get answers to your EBSS questions:

 Why can’t I have the full £400 now?

 The government is giving energy suppliers the money in 6 monthly instalments to pass onto customers, so it’s not possible to get the full amount all in one lump sum.